 In this article, we’ve gathered up a list of some of the best foods that can improve your chances of having twins by increasing your fertility.
 To help you get started on incorporating some of them into your diet, we’ve also included a few tips and recipes for you to try out!
 Wondering what these magical foods are yet?
 Well, let’s get into it!

-List of Foods to Eat to Help Conceive Twins
+List of Foods to Help Conceive Twins

 Originally inspired by the people of Yoruba, Cassavas have been proven to increase your chances of having twins by enhancing ovulation.
 Cassavas contain chemicals known as phytoestrogens which function similarly to estrogen to promote ovulation.